If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 Grades vs. Supplementary Applications

-A common question we receive is: what is more important, your grades or your written answers in the Supplementary Application?
+A common question we receive is: “What’s more important, grades or Supp App essays answers?”.

 To be considered for the program as a Level 1 Applicant, you must have a minimum 90% grade in five of your required courses, plus one additional Grade 12 course.